Inria-Chile/awesome-ocean-ai-data/source/source.md

 `oceania-fasta-query` consists of:

-- an online service currently provided by Inria Chile, and
+- An online service currently provided by Inria Chile, and
 - a Python client that queries on the online services and allows you to work locally on the results through a Python script or a Jupyter notebook.

 #### Installing `oceania-fasta-query`